 In the event of abnormal or suspicious behavior having been detected on a workstation, UserLock will allow the administrator to remotely disconnect the user or lock the session from a central console or any online computer.

-Control student Wi-Fi sessions and offer security to BYOD.
+Control student wireless sessions and offer security for BYOD

 Allowing students and staff to use their own devices – and therefore untrusted devices – access to the organizations resources is not without risk.
 As UserLock secures network access across all session types, including Wi-Fi, it permits an organization to control their wireless networks and offers security to bring-your-own-devices.